vpulim/node-soap/CONTRIBUTING.md

 * If your issue is client related:
 ````
     1. Capture the request / response XMl via client.lastRequest and client.lastResponse as well as the WSDL.
-    2. Make the WSDL, request, and response XML as generic as possible, and remove any messages or operations that aren't causing issues.
+    2. Make the WSDL, request, and response XML as generic as possible.
+    3. Only include the messages or operations that are having issues.
-    3. Add the appropriate files to test/request-response-samples (see the README therein)
+    4. Add the appropriate files to test/request-response-samples (see the README therein)
-    4. Commit your changes to a feature branch within your fork.
+    5. Commit your changes to a feature branch within your fork.
-    5. Issue a Pull Request
+    6. Issue a pull request
 ````

 * If your issue is neither WSDL nor client related: